Foreign policy of the Biden administration: New Zealand

+Papua New Guinea

+In May 2023, a defense agreement was announced between the two countries.
+The PNG Prime Minister James Marape agreed to release the full details of the agreement but categorically stated that the US would be prohibited from launching an offensive war from the Island.
+The agreement is seen as a part of the on-going tension between the United States and China over influence in the region.
+On 22 May, the United States and Papuan governments formally signed two defence and maritime agreements.
+The agreements permit use of Lombrum Naval Base and Momote Airport.
+In response, students from several Papuan universities including the Papua New Guinea University of Technology, University of Goroka, and University of Papua New Guinea staged protests to coincide with the signing of the bilateral security treaty, calling for transparency and clarity.

+In November and December 2023, Papua New Guinea voted against an "immediate humanitarian ceasefire" in the UN General Assembly.
+New Zealand newspaper Te Ao Maori News claimed it "looks as though they’re aligning themselves with Israel and the United States".
+University of Canterbury professor Steven Ratuva claimed this was because of "the rise of evangelical movements in the region which are linked to the evangelical movements in the United States, which are in support of Trump, in support of Israel and zionism generally".
+Ratuva also described their economic reliance on the United States as a factor in the decision.

+US-Pacific Island Country Summit

+The United States–Pacific Island Country Summit was a meeting hosted by Joe Biden with Pacific Island leaders held on September 28–29, 2022.
+The Pacific leaders endorsed the declaration of the United States–Pacific partnership that commits the United States and the Pacific Island countries to work together "in the face of a worsening climate crisis and an increasingly complex geopolitical environment".

 Sub-Saharan Africa

 Eritrea and Ethiopia

 On January 27, the Department of State demanded that Eritrea withdraw from the Tigray War in Ethiopia.

 U.S. Agency for International Development (USAID) Administrator Samantha Power, an appointee of President Biden, is scheduled to meet with Ethiopian officials in early August 2021 with the goal of preventing war-induced famine in Tigray.
 Power has called for "unimpeded humanitarian access to prevent famine...and meet urgent needs."
 Ethiopia accuses Tigray rebel forces (the TPLF and TDF) of blocking aid access; Tigray forces blame the Ethiopian federal government.

 Liberia

 On January 20, 2021, his first day in office, Biden sent a memorandum to the U.S. State Department reinstating Deferred Enforced Departure (DED) to Liberians.

 Somalia

 Although most U.S. troops were withdrawn from Somalia in early January 2021, an undisclosed number of U.S. troops participated in a training program against Al-Shabaab jihadists on January 31.

 On July 20, 2021, the U.S. Air Force carried out the first airstrike against position of the al-Shabaab group under the Biden administration.
 The airstrike took place in the city of Galkayo, Somalia.